andrewdrane/adserver/README.md

 ## Assumptions

 * Responsiveness is critical.
 Any failures should result in a 'house ad'
+ * Code is very lightweight to minimize latency.
 * Tracking is essential, but should not slow down the ads being served

 ## Notes